Why does Hollywood get accents so wrong? A dialect coach explains

 "You may have seen a performance where somebody has got quite a good accent, but you can kind of tell they're putting it on," adds Wallace.
 "That's probably because they were not given enough time to then live in that accent and then become the character.
 They just put it over the top of what they were already doing."

-Rosemary Muldoon (Emily Blunt) gives neighbor Tony Reilly (Christopher Walken) a grand big hug.
+Rosemary Muldoon (Emily Blunt) gives neighbor Tony Reilly (Christopher Walken) a quare big hug.

 Kerry Brown / Bleecker Street